Here is everything you need to know about the RISE Festival in Las Vegas.

 The RiSE Festival is the largest lantern release in the world.
 It’s a magical experience as you see thousands of lanterns dotting the dark sky like stars.

-Last year was our first time attending, and we definitely plan to be back again.
+It started in 2014, but last year was our first time attending, and we definitely plan to be back again.
 I’m not usually a fan of big festival events because I’m petite and get buried in a crowd.
 Fortunately, this one is spread out in the desert with plenty of breathing room.

 If you’re hoping to go this year, we’ve put together a guide with all the details to help you plan your trip.